hiero-ledger/hiero-sdk-js/tck/README.md

-# Go SDK TCK server
+# JS SDK TCK server

-This is a server that implements the [SDK TCK specification](https://github.com/hiero-ledger/hiero-sdk-tck/) for the Js SDK.
+This is a server that implements the [SDK TCK specification](https://github.com/hiero-ledger/hiero-sdk-tck/) for the JS SDK.

 # TCK Server Start-Up Guide 🛠️